Collector tilt optimizer

 Solar fraction

-Monthly energy (kWh) — delivered / potential bypass* / unmet
+Monthly energy (kWh) — delivered / closed-system bypass* / unmet

 * Closed-system loss only.
 In a pressurised closed loop, heat above the tank's capacity is dumped via a bypass valve once the store is full.
-Drainback systems (such as ours) simply stop circulating — there is no bypass and no thermal dump.
-For a drainback install, treat "potential bypass" as a tank-sizing warning: it is roughly the amount of yield you would have to forfeit each year if you ran the same array as a closed system.
+Drainback systems (such as ours) simply stop circulating — there is no active heat-dump loop, so excess solar input is simply not harvested (the available irradiance is still incident on the panel; it just isn't picked up because the loop is dry).
+For a drainback install, treat "potential bypass" as a tank-sizing warning: it's roughly the yield you'd have to forfeit as bypass-valve dumping each year if you ran the same array as a pressurised closed system.

 Daylight hours through the year — sunrise to sunset for the entered latitude

-Tilt × azimuth — annual delivered (kWh) — green = best, red = worst.
+Tilt × azimuth — annual delivered (kWh) — red = hottest (best), blue = coldest (worst).
 The white-bordered cell is the current slider position; the black-bordered cell is the swept optimum.
-Hover-equivalent: change the sliders to read its numbers in the summary above.
+To inspect any cell's exact numbers, move the tilt and azimuth sliders to that pair and read the summary above.

 How it works